churchill-lab/scRATE/README.md

 ## How to cite

 K. Choi, Y. Chen, D.A.
 Skelly, G.A.
 Churchill.
-“Bayesian model selection reveals biological origins of zero inflation in single-cell transcriptomics.” bioRxiv. doi: <a href="https://doi.org/10.1101/2020.03.03.974808"></a> (2020)
+“Bayesian model selection reveals biological origins of zero inflation in single-cell transcriptomics.” bioRxiv. doi: <https://doi.org/10.1101/2020.03.03.974808> (2020)